uwescience/dssg2021-redistricting/README.md

 * **Texas:** Using GerryChain to Evaluate Proposed or Enacted Maps

-  Focus: Voting Rights Act and Opportunity Districts
+  Focus: Voting Rights Act and Minority Effective Districts